 When GCB comes up in the Kubernetes environment, GCB registers itself with GigaVUE-FM.
 When GigaVUE-FM is unreachable, GCB tries to connect with five retries of increasing time periods.
 If the GigaVUE-FM is unreachable even after the retries, Kubernetes deployment of GCB fails.
-GCB only supports IPv4 protocol.
+GCB only supports IPv4 protocol with the exception of egress tunnel destinations which may be either IPv4 or IPv6.